nuprl/augur/README.md

 ## Getting started

-Let's walk through how to install Auger and use it to analyze a Node.js project.
+Let's walk through how to install Augur and use it to analyze a Node.js project.

 First, clone this project onto your machine:
 ```